messari/plugin-messari-ai-toolkit/README.md

 ## Configuration

 To use this plugin, you'll need a Messari API key.
+The Messari AI Toolkit is an enterprise product that requires:

+1. An Enterprise (ENT) subscription
+2. Purchase of the AI Toolkit service package + credits
+3. API key generation

+### Enterprise Access

+The AI Toolkit subscription includes access to Messari's base package:
+- Asset API
+- News API
+- Marketdata API

+### Getting an API Key

+1. Subscribe to Messari Enterprise
+2. Purchase the AI Toolkit package
+3. Visit [Messari Account Settings](https://messari.io/account/api) to generate your API key
+4. Use the API key in your configuration

+### API Endpoints

+The Toolkit endpoints are accessible at `api.messari.io/ai`.
+For detailed API documentation, visit the [Messari Developer Docs](https://docs.messari.io/reference/chat-completion).

 ## Usage